mailcow/mailcow-dockerized-docs/docs/manual-guides/Dovecot/u_e-dovecot-expunge.en.md

 This docker-compose.override.yml deletes all mails older then 2 weeks from the "Junk" folder every day at 4 am.
 To see if things ran proper, you can not only see in your mailbox but also check Ofelia's docker log if it looks something like this:

 ```
-common.go:124 ▶ NOTICE [Job "dovecot-expunge-trash" (8759567efa66)] Started - doveadm expunge -A mailbox 'Junk' savedbefore 2w,
+common.go:124 ▶ NOTICE [Job "dovecot-expunge-junk" (8759567efa66)] Started - doveadm expunge -A mailbox 'Junk' savedbefore 2w,
-common.go:124 ▶ NOTICE [Job "dovecot-expunge-trash" (8759567efa66)] Finished in "285.032291ms", failed: false, skipped: false, error: none,
+common.go:124 ▶ NOTICE [Job "dovecot-expunge-junk" (8759567efa66)] Finished in "285.032291ms", failed: false, skipped: false, error: none,
 ```

 If it failed it will say so and give you the output of the doveadm in the log to make it easy on you to debug.

-In case you want to add more jobs, ensure you change the "dovecot-expunge-trash" part after "ofelia.job-exec." to something else, it defines the name of the job.
+In case you want to add more jobs, ensure you change the "dovecot-expunge-junk" part after "ofelia.job-exec." to something else, it defines the name of the job.
 Syntax of the labels you find at [mcuadros/ofelia](https://github.com/mcuadros/ofelia).